Marie Lancel, Part 2

 In my dream, I was chased by two masked men.
 The figure of Vladimir has grown out of nowhere; with his look and the phrase, which he did not seem to utter, as if his thought were transmitted to me on a subtle plane, “Get ready for constant internal discomfort, and now I invite you to walk with me.”

-Master G. did not ask, he inspired the right action.
+Master G did not ask, he inspired the right action.
 His intent and power were so all-encompassing that it was impossible to refuse.

 At dusk, we hurriedly walked along the deserted streets of the deserted city of N and finally turned out upon the square, where there was a low hanging Gothic temple.